 Private Interest Affected

-Here, the parental interest affected by the proceeding are of great importance.
-A parent’s right to the companionship, care and custody of children is an interest far more precious than any property right.
-A parent’s interest in a decision to terminate parental status is, therefore, a commanding one.
+Here, the parental interest affected by the proceeding is of great importance.
+A parent’s right to the companionship, care, and custody of children is an interest far more precious than any property right.
+A parent’s interest in a decision to terminate parental status is, therefore, a powerful one.
 Thus, the first Eldridge factor, the private interest affected, weighs heavily against use of the preponderance standard.

 Risk of Error

 The second factor is the risk of error resulting from the use of a “fair preponderance” standard.
 In New York, the fact-finding phase of a neglect proceeding is an adversary procedure between the State and the parents.
 Does the preponderance standard fairly allocate the risk of error between these two parties?